21 Things to Know Before Moving to Atlanta, GA [2024]

 10. Atlanta Traffic is Intense

-Atlanta traffic is as bad as you've heard.
+Everything you’ve heard is true.
+Atlanta’s traffic is real bad, friend.
 Long commutes are a mainstay.
 Rush hour can start as early as 3:30 pm on a Friday afternoon.
-You can avoid the traffic if you live in a walkable neighborhood or close to MARTA public transit.
+You can avoid the traffic if you live in a walkable neighborhood or close to MARTA public transit, but it’s ideal to live really close to your job or have a remote/hybrid gig that gives you the opportunity to pick your time of day.

-MARTA trains and buses are limited in their scope.
+MARTA trains and buses are also limited in their scope and notoriously unreliable.
 They don't necessarily reach the suburbs.
 Many locals who live outside the city drive to a MARTA station, park, and hop on a train to get through the bulk of their commute.

 It’s possible to ditch the car in Atlanta if you live Downtown, Midtown, or in an area like Old Fourth Ward.
 You should be ready and willing to grab a rideshare or an electric scooter available for rent around major intersections and attractions.

-But Atlanta is a driving town.
+But it’s difficult to escape that Atlanta is a driving town.
 Your options are limited without wheels of your own.

 Transportation costs will run $4,322 for one person or $10,689 for two working adults and one child.